apache/incubator-nlpcraft/README.md

 ### Define Data Model
 Declare the static part of the data model using YAML which we will later load in our model implementation.
-You can declare entire model in the code - but doing it with JSON or YAML is more productive:
+You can declare entire model in the code - but doing it with JSON or YAML is usually more productive:
 ```yaml
 id: "nlpcraft.lightswitch.ex"
 name: "Light Switch Example Model"